 Description of bulk tank milk quality, udder health measures, milk production, and udder hygiene scores

-Descriptive results of bulk tank milk aerobic cultures and comparison by facility type group are presented in Table 2.
+The four bacterial groups measured for bulk tank milk did not differ facility type (Table 2).
 None of the 21 bulk tank milk samples were positive for Strep. agalactiae or Mycoplasma spp.
 Sixteen of the 21 samples were negative for coliforms on aerobic culture, while 5 farms had a coliform count of 5 cfu/mL.
 Staph. aureus was found in the bulk tank milk from 13/21 herds, with a median (range) cfu/mL of 50 (15-320) when present.

-Descriptive results of BTSCC, udder health measures, and milk production are presented in Table 3.
-The mean (95%CI) back-transformed (from log10) somatic cell count for the 21 bulk tank milk samples was 134,896 cells/mL (114,815-158,489).
-For the 19 herds with available DHIA test-day data, the mean % cows with newly elevated SCS was 5.7 (4.2-7.3), mean % cows with chronically elevated SCS was 13.6 (11.2-16.1), and mean % cows with elevated SCS was 24.9 (21.6-28.3).
-For the 18 herds with available data, mean standardized 150-day milk was 50 pounds (45.7-54.3).
-Average SCS was 2.44 (2.26-2.62) for the 20 herds with available cow-level test data.
+BTSCC, % cows with newly elevated SCS, % cows with chronically elevated SCS, % cows with elevated SCS, avg.
+SCS, and STD 150-day milk production did not differ by facility type (Table 3).

 The overall mean (95% CI) of herd-level udder hygiene scores for all 21 farms was 2.32 (2.16-2.49).
-The mean hygiene score was 2.2 (1.91-2.44) for bedded pack farms (n = 5), 2.5 (2.24-2.76) for tiestall farms (n = 10), and 2.15 (1.93-2.37) for freestall farms (n = 6).The overall mean proportion of cows with dirty udders in a herd (udder hygiene score ≥3) was 40% (31-48).
+The mean hygiene score was 2.2 (1.91-2.44) for bedded pack farms (n = 5), 2.5 (2.24-2.76) for tiestall farms (n = 10), and 2.15 (1.93-2.37) for freestall farms (n = 6).
+Mean udder hygiene score did not differ by facility type.
+The overall mean proportion of cows with dirty udders in a herd (udder hygiene score ≥3) was 40% (31-48).
 The mean proportion of cows with dirty udders (95% CI) was 32% (18-46) for bedded pack farms, 49% (35-62) for tiestall farms, and 32% (20-44) for freestall farms.
+The proportion of cows with dirty udders did not differ by facility type.

 Objective 1.
 Analysis of relationship between facility type and measures of bulk tank milk quality, udder health, milk production, and udder hygiene scores

 Final multivariable models are summarized in Table 4.
 All 21 farms were able to be included in the models for BTSCC, average hygiene score, and proportion of dirty udders.
 For the models exploring newSCS, chronSCS, and elevSCS, two bedded pack farms did not have available DHIA data (n = 19; group sizes: FS =6, TS = 10, BP = 3).
 One bedded pack farm did not have average cow-level SCS data (n = 20; group sizes: FS = 6, TS = 10, BP = 4).
 For STD 150-day milk, one bedded pack farm and two tiestall farms were missing DHIA data (n = 18; group sizes: FS = 6, TS = 8, BP = 4).
+Farms with missing data for a particular outcome were excluded for the analyses of that outcome.

 Bulk tank milk quality outcomes

-There was no difference in cfu count between the three facility types for any of the four bacterial groups measured (Table 2).
-Multiple attempts were made to model the four aerobic culture outcomes for bulk tank milk, but all suffered from over-parametrization even when data was log transformed and were not pursued further.
+There was no difference in cfu count between the three facility types for any of the four bacterial groups measured using a nonparametric unconditional comparison (Table 2).
+Multiple attempts were made using multivariable analysis to compare the four aerobic culture outcomes for bulk tank milk, but all modeling approaches suffered from over-parametrization even when data was log transformed and were not pursued further.

 Variables that were associated at P <0.20 with BTSCC in univariate analysis included predominant breed, if herds ever performed culture of mastitic milk, glove use, and herd size.
 The final multivariable included facility type (forced) and herd size.
 Facility type was not associated with BTSCC in the final model (Table 4).